ibmresilient/resilient-community-apps/fn_qradar_integration/README.md

 - Add to QRadar Reference Set.
 A menu item added to artifact.
 - Delete from QRadar Reference Set.
 A menu item added to artifact
 - Find in QRadar Reference Set.
 A menu item added to artifact
-- QRadar Move from suspet to blocked.
+- QRadar Move from subset to blocked.
 A menu item added to artifact
 - Search QRadar for offense id